- Initial Setup

+Yes.
+You can use your high speed internet connection as a phone line.
 Please see our Phone page for more information.

 If you are moving to a location where MCSnet provides service, we can move the equipment to the new location and align it.
 A new contract will apply like with a new installation.
 Please contact our scheduling department 30 days prior to make these arrangements and schedule the appointments.
 The radio (on the roof) and associated power adapter remain the property of MCSnet.
 If you are moving, we will make arrangements to uninstall the equipment.

 To change the homepage of your browser to mcsnet.ca:

 In Mozilla Firefox:

 Delete it.
 MCSnet will never email you requesting personal information.
 Be careful about email con-artists who may try to pretend to be your bank or credit card company, and ask you to verify your data (called a phishing attack).
 They will create false bank or financial sites (Royal Bank, CIBC, PayPal, MCSnet etc) and then attempt to capture your username and password.
 Do not respond to email requests to login to your financial accounts and do not click on links contained in suspicious email messages.
 The website will look exactly like the institution you are expecting to see, do not be fooled by this.